 Can a company make charitable business donations, and are such contributions tax-deductible?
 If your business can do this, it will be good for the cause that you support, and it is also good to help others who are less fortunate.

-If you choose to donate to good causes, can you claim for donations to charity as part of your business expenses?
+If you choose to donate to good causes, can you claim donations to charity as part of your business expenses?
 Indeed, this is one of those things that you may have thought about before.
-What is more, if you can claim for these, how do the rules work around limited company charity donations?
+What is more, if you can claim these, how do the rules work around limited company charity donations?

 Can a company donate to charity?

 First, when you consider donating to charity, you may feel delighted when you can contribute to a good cause.
 You can donate to your chosen charity or charities you care about and do a good deed to help those in most need.

 Small business donations to charity can significantly change people’s lives who are less blessed than ourselves.
 The good news is that if you have your own company, you can make limited company charity donations, and when you do, the company will receive tax relief.

 Notably, there are certain conditions that you will need to meet before you can donate through your limited company.
 Therefore, it will be vital that you make sure that you adhere to these.

 What do we need to consider when we look at can a company donate money to charity?
 Please note that when your company donates, you must retain the documents supporting this.
 The donation also needs to be to a UK-registered charity.
 If it is, you can claim this as a business expense in your company’s accounts.

 Although you may be able to claim for limited company charity donations under the rules we explain below; contractors often miss two other expenses: